top of page

 ______________________________________________________________________________________________________________________________

 Black-necked Grebe - Scarce Winter visitor to inland lakes and reservoirs.
 Distinct in breeding plumage.
-There is a breeding site near Warrington.
-Attractive little bird even in Winter though.
-Has bright red eyes against a black head, which really stands out when the light catches it.
-Can hang around a few weeks in Winter but are usually fairly fleeting when in breeding plumage.
-These pics are of non-breeding plumage.
+A few breed at sites in Cheshire and Yorkshire.
+Very attractive little bird, even in winter.
+Has distinctive bright red eyes, against a black face, which really stands out when the light catches.
+They can hang around for a few weeks in winter, but are usually fairly fleeting on passage, in breeding plumage.
+Although both photos were taken in the month of March, the two pictures show their contrasting seasonal plumage.

-This bird was quite a distance from the edge of Draycote Water in Warks as I watched it, but the superb light enabled a nice photo.
+This bird, in non-breeding/winter plumage, was quite some distance from the shore of Draycote Water, in Warks.
+However the superb light enabled a reasonable photo.
 Early March.

 Great-crested Grebe - A stunning bird.
 Often under appreciated as it is common here all year round.
 Seen on lakes, reservoirs and the coast.
 They have an elaborate mating ritual and often nest in open sites, so are easy to view.
 They carry the chicks on their backs, once they've left the nest.
 They're more numerous in Winter, but less impressive.